crajcan/the_rust_programming_language/notes.md

 #### Recap of Reference Rules:

 - You may have 1 mutable reference _or_ any number of immutable references.
-- Referecnes must always be valid.
+- References must always be valid (Your code won't compile if you try to access a value after it has been dropped).

 ### String Slice (&str)
 - A reference to part of a String
-- Anotated as `&str`
+- Annotated as `&str`
 - Does not have ownership.
-Because a String slice is an immutable borrow, we cannot have a mutable borrow to the String it points to while it is in scope.
+Because a `&str` is an immutable borrow, we cannot have a mutable borrow to the String it points to while it is in scope.

 ```
 let s = String::from("hello world");